By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Today is a good day to savor what has been positive in our lives and to plan for a more positive next cycle in our existence.

 So here is wishing you a happy whatever this day means to you.
-For those of you who take no special note of this day may I make a suggestion to spend some time at this point of the change of season’s reflection on what your higher power means to you?
+For those of you who take no special note of this day may I make a suggestion to spend some time at this point in the change of season’s reflecting on what your higher power means to you?
 Consider also how you will move yourself towards happiness and help move our planet as a whole to the place where all people are able to continue their pursuit of happiness.

 - Groundhog Day – Why it matters (counselorssoapbox.com)

 - 5 things you need to ask yourself about mistakes to avoid making them again (counselorssoapbox.com)